 — King’s College London (@KingsCollegeLon) March 19, 2019

-Queen and Duchess arriving at the College.
+Her Majesty and The Duchess arriving at the College.

 As the fourth oldest university in England, King’s College London provides teaching and cutting-edge research in the heart of London.
-King’s has played a major role in many of the advances that shape modern life, such as the discovery of the structure of DNA, and research that led to the development of radio, television, mobile phones and radar.
+King’s has played a major role in many of the advances that shape modern life, such as the discovery of the structure of DNA, and research that led to the development of radio, television, mobile phones, and radar.

 King’s College London has over 31,000 students from some 150 countries and acquired the Bush House buildings in 2015 to provide a home for many of their academic departments, as well as further learning and social spaces and enhanced student facilities.
 These new buildings include lecture theatres, teaching rooms, a 395-seat auditorium, and The Exchange, an open, collaborative space designed for events and exhibitions.